maheshacharya/hippo-docker-deployments/docker-compose/README.md

 Conclusion
 ----------
-* Docker Compose based deployment model simplifies the overall repeatable deployent process.
+Docker Compose based deployment model simplifies the overall repeatable deployent process with the execution of a single command.